olliw42/fastmavlink/README.md

 |---|---|---|---|---|---|---|---|---|---|---|
 |Rx |->| buf |->| check |->| msg_t |->| payload_t |->| data |

+Reading/parsing can be disected into (up to) 6 discrete steps: The received byte (Rx) is parsed into a working buffer (buf), the information in which is then checked (check), and if good converted into a message structure (msg_t), which can be passed on to the message handler.
+The message handler typically will decode the payload into a payload structure (payload_t), in order to access the data in the individual message fields (data).
+Importantly, it is not necessary that each step is explicitely executed, and in fact this is usually not optimal.
+For instance, in simpler applications one may want to parse the received bytes (Rx) directly into a message structure (msg_t), i.e., do Rx -> msg_t, and this would reduce RAM footprint as the working buffer (buf) is then not needed.

 #### fmav_parse_to_frame_buf():
 1 -> 2, Rx -> buf